BloomGameStudio/BloomDiscordBot/README.md

 ```/vote_draft```

-Upon typing the command the bot will present you with three buttons: Create, Edit, Preview, and Delete.
+Upon typing the command, the bot will present you with four buttons: "Create", "Edit", "Preview", and "Delete".

-These should be self explained, clicking create will prompt you with either general or budget, these options dictate the type of proposal.
-Edit will allow you to edit an existing proposal, and delete
+"Create" will create a new proposal.
+"Edit" will allow you to select an an existing proposal to edit.
+"Preview" will allow you to preview an existing proposal before it is published.
-will let you delete an existing proposal that has not yet been published.
+"Delete" will allow you delete and existing proposal that has not been published.

 You can use this command repeatedly to perform different actions if necessary.